June 25

 back to top

-So Should I Get a Skillet or a Sauté Pan (If I Can Only Have One)?
+So Which One Is Best (If I Can Only Have One)?

 A sauté pan is a skillet, but a skillet isn't a sauté pan.